Freedom of religion in Africa by country: Cape Verde

-The constitution provides for freedom of religion, and the government generally respects this right in practice.
-There is no state religion.
-However, the Catholic Church maintains a privileged position in national life.
-For example, the government provides the Catholic Church with free television broadcast time for religious purposes (an estimated 85% of the population of Cape Verde is Catholic).
+The constitution for freedom of religion and worship and protects the right of individuals to choose, practice, profess, and change their religion.
+The Catholic Church maintains a privileged position in national life; for example, in the past, the government provided the Catholic Church with free television broadcast time for religious purposes (an estimated 85% of the population of Cape Verde is Catholic).